JohnMoehrke/JohnMoehrke.github.io/spec/ITI/TF/Volume1/readme.md

 index.html in this folder will itemize the content much like the table-of-content supports Volume today

+## Pilot

+Here is what Microsoft Word creates as one monolithic html ./index.html

+Here is what Pandoc creates as one monolighic html ./vol1.html

+Here is what I created from the pandoc by splitting up each chapter into numbered html files ./chapters.html

+Here is the markdown created from pandoc ./vol1.md

 ## Future

 Deeper links to sub-sections